nspcc-dev/neofs-spec/06-blockchain/03-container.md

 ### container contract

-Container contract is a contract deployed in NeoFS sidechain\.
+Package container contains implementation of Container contract deployed in NeoFS sidechain.

-Container contract stores and manages containers\, extended ACLs and container size estimations\.
-Contract does not perform sanity or signature checks of containers or extended ACLs\, it is done by Alphabet nodes of the Inner Ring\.
-Alphabet nodes approve it by invoking the same Put or SetEACL methods with the same arguments\.
+Container contract stores and manages containers, extended ACLs and container size estimations.
+Contract does not perform sanity or signature checks of containers or extended ACLs, it is done by Alphabet nodes of the Inner Ring.
+Alphabet nodes approve it by invoking the same Put or SetEACL methods with the same arguments.

 #### Contract notifications

-containerPut notification\.
-This notification is produced when a user wants to create a new container\.
-Alphabet nodes of the Inner Ring catch the notification and validate container data\, signature and token if present\.
+containerPut notification.
+This notification is produced when a user wants to create a new container.
+Alphabet nodes of the Inner Ring catch the notification and validate container data, signature and token if present.

 ```
 containerPut: